aptos-labs/Aptos-Unity-SDK/README.md

 - **SimulateTransactionExample** scene - simulate a set of transactions
 - **TransferCoinExample** scene - a simplem transfer coin transaction

+The SDK's test suite can be found in the following directory:
+`Assets/Aptos-Unity-SDK/Test/`.

+The test suite covers:
+- Account - private / public keys, signatures and verification
+- Transactions - creation and serialization
+- BCS serialization and deserialization

+### Using Aptos-Unity-SDK ###

+Aptos-Unity-SDK is designed to be very easy to integrate into your own Unity projects.
+The main functionality comes from several key classes: `RestClient`, `FacetClient`, `TokenClient`, `EntryFunction`, `Account`, and `Wallet`.

 There are three core client classes:
 - **FaucetClient** - used to request for airdrops
 - **RESTClient** - used to query the aptos blockchain
 - **AptosClient** - a REST client wrapper used to interact with Aptos tokens

+Let's go over each of the classes, along with examples for each to demonstrate their power and flexibility.

 #### RestClient ####